 Level 2 encourages students in grades 7-10 to push the limits of their geographic knowledge and apply their geographic thinking skills.
 The competition begins with the Classroom round and progresses to the School round to name a School Champion.
 All questions in the Classroom and School rounds are multiple choice and cover an array of geographic topics.
 There are 50 questions provided for each test.

-Level 2 School Champions receive a certificate, a medallion, and a one-year magazine subscription to Canadian Geographic.
+Level 2 School Champions receive a certificate, a special issue publication and/or map from Canadian Geographic, and a one-year magazine subscription to Canadian Geographic.
 National finalists will receive a prize pack and there are specific prizes for first, second, and third place in the competition.
 National Final prizes are subject to change on a year-by-year basis.
 The Can Geo Challenge administration reserves the right to substitute a prize of equal or greater value for any of the contest prizes.

 Top 20 participants from the Provincial/Territorial round are selected as National Finalists and are notified with further instructions.
 This date is also the deadline to name all Level 2 School winners who have decided to not participate in the Provincial/Territory round or the National Final.
 All School winners must be identified on the Challenge website by this date in order to be eligible for a prize.

 |National Final.
 Format (in-person or live virtual) is yet to be determined and will be subject to safety considerations due to COVID-19.
 A precise date will be shared in January 2024.

 |Prizes for all School winners will be sent in the mail.
 If teachers do not receive their prize by June 14, 2024, please contact [email protected]